Kenshiro-28/MAGI/README.md

 IMAGE_GENERATION_SPECS: these are the overarching photographic or artistic specifications you want to apply to the images.
 This text will be appended to the end of the prompt used to generate each image (default: 50mm lens, f/8 aperture, critical focus, tangible textures, richly detailed, volumetric lighting, cinematic color grading)

-IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features or structural flaws you want to instruct the model to avoid (default: lowres, blurry, out of focus, soft focus, jpeg artifacts, muddy textures, deformed, disfigured, bad anatomy, bad proportions, gross proportions, missing limbs, poorly drawn face, lifeless eyes)
+IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features or structural flaws you want to instruct the model to avoid (default: lowres, blurry, out of focus, soft focus, jpeg artifacts, muddy textures, deformed, disfigured, bad anatomy, bad proportions, bad face, missing limbs, bad hands, lifeless eyes)

 IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 896)